 - The Village pick up day is every other Friday.
 We encourage you to click here and follow the prompts to view the pick up calendar for your location.
 There are also options for adding the calendar to your own personal online calendar system or even to receive a notification if you wish.
 If you have a question about delays due to a Holiday or snow please click here to view the Tompkins County Recycling Center calendar for updates.

-- Tompkins County collects clear, green, and brown glass, tin and aluminum cans, aluminum foil and pie plates, aerosol cans, plastic #1-#7 narrow-neck bottles and jugs, in addition to #5 wide-mouth containers such as yogurt and butter tubs, paper milk and juice cartons, newspaper, flattened cardboard, magazines, junk mail, and office paper in provided containers.
+- Tompkins County collects clear, green, and brown glass, tin and aluminum cans, aluminum foil and pie plates, aerosol cans, plastic #1, #2, and #5 ONLY, paper milk and juice cartons, newspaper, flattened cardboard, magazines, junk mail, and office paper in provided containers.

 - We do not provide recycling containers.
 Residents may purchase recycling bins at the Solid Waste Division office or use their own no more than 50-gallon in size or weighing more than 40-pounds when full.

-- For more information Click here for the 2022-2023 Curbside Recycling Guidelines
+- For more information Click here for the 2023-2024 Curbside Recycling

 For problems with pick-up or more information, call Tompkins County Solid Waste at 273-6632 or visit www.recycletompkins.org